carpentries-incubator/pangenomics/_episodes/04-pangolin.md

 ~~~
 {: .output}

-You also can obtain a list of the plastic regions (RGPs) for each genome by using the module write
+You also can obtain a list of the plastic regions (RGPs) for each genome by using the module write.

 ~~~
 ppanggolin write -p pangenome.h5 --regions --output rgp